sonic-net/SONiC/doc/nat/nat_design_spec.md

 The ICMP NAT session timeout is 30 seconds as maintained by the Kernel.

 ## 3.5 Docker for NAT
 NatSyncd and NatMgrd daemons run in a separate docker named 'nat'.
 It can be stopped/started/restarted independently.
-When the NAT docker is stopped, all the iptables rules and the NAT/NAPT entries are removed from the APP_DB and ultimately from the hardware.

 ```
 root@sonic:/home/admin# docker ps